rhnfzl/reddit-stash/README.md

 ### GDPR Data Processing

 The script can process Reddit's GDPR data export to access your complete saved post history.
-This feature uses PRAW to fetch full content for each saved item in your export.
+When API credentials are available, it uses PRAW to fetch full content for each saved item. **When API credentials are not available** (e.g., due to the [November 2025 API policy change](#getting-api-credentials)), it runs in CSV-only mode, creating a structured index of your saved content with Reddit links.
+See [GDPR-Only Mode](#gdpr-only-mode-no-api-credentials-needed) for setup without API credentials.

 #### How to Use GDPR Export: